DriveClutch-ParkingLot/infra-logstash/README.md

 # infra-logstash
-Dockerized logstash configured for gelf input
+Dockerized logstash configured for logspout-logstash input on UDP port 5000